MS Office templates – Tricks of the Trade

 With the above in mind, it’s a good idea to apply the template BEFORE you start creating the content.
 This way you will see what the template will do to the content.
 Don’t you hate it when images shift on you?
-So apply the template before the content especially if you have a lot of different pieces – images, graphs and text.
+So, apply the template before adding the content, especially if you have a lot of different pieces – images, graphs and text.

-If your content is text heavy and ready to go, you can open a new document, apply the template and then copy in the content over into this new template.
+If your content is text heavy and ready to go, you can open a new document, apply the template and then copy the content over to your new template.

 People tend to fall in one of two groups.
 Either you use them all the time and you are a whiz or you use them rarely and you become frustrated.
 If you are in the latter group, you might need a little reminder on how to create a new document based on a template